 Central Park Movie Sites Walking TourBuy tickets now

 The Central Park Movie Sites Walking Tour is not only great for movie fans, but also those who want to explore Central Park in a short time.
 Your knowledgeable guide will tell you about the scenes of more than 30 movies shot in Central Park, as well as some of its history.
-There are plenty of stops for you to take photos and enjoy beautiful Central Park.
+There are plenty of stops for you to take photos and enjoy the beautiful Central Park.
 So even if you don’t know all the movies the guide mentions, you’ll still be able to relax.
 The tour keeps up to date with the latest movies and is rather interactive – you are encouraged to ask questions!

 The Plaza Hotel, Bow Bridge and Boathouse

 The tour starts at 59th Street between Fifth and 6th Avenue in front of the entrance to the 5 Av/59 St subway station.
 You can catch subway trains N, Q or R to that particular stop, or travel with 4, 5 or 6 to 59th Street which is a little further away.
 In a group of around 20 people, you will first start by naming famous buildings featured in movies.
 The first and most notable being the Plaza Hotel is known from Home Alone 2: Lost in New York.
 The tour is a great way to test your movie knowledge.